Alfresco/alfresco-keycloak-theme/README.md

 ## Overview

-Keycloak allows a user to provide alternative themes to replace the default Keycloak themes.
+The [Alfresco Identity Service](https://github.com/Alfresco/alfresco-identity-service) uses [Keycloak](https://www.keycloak.org/docs/3.4/).
+Out of the box, the UI provided by Keycloak is quite different from the rest of Alfresco.
+But Keycloak allows a customer to provide alternative themes to replace the default
+Keycloak themes.
+We can use this mechanism to provide an Alfresco theme.

+## Design

 The following themes can be replaced.